 401(k) for small business in O'Fallon, IL.
-Setting up a 401(k) plan for your small business in O'Fallon, IL can offer various benefits to both employers and employees, helping businesses offer more security and benefits to prospective employees.
-In addition to attracting great employees, offering a 401(k) plan can also help both businesses and employees lower their tax liability.
-However, some business owners might not be sure if they want to proceed because of the time involved in setting up and maintaining a plan, in addition to the complexities of investment and financial regulations.
+Setting up a 401(k) plan for your small business in O'Fallon, IL provides numerous benefits to both employers and employees, helping businesses offer more security and benefits to prospective employees.
+In addition to offering more benefits than competitors, offering a 401(k) plan can also help both businesses and employees lower their tax liability.
+But, some business owners might not be sure if they want to proceed because of the time involved in establishing and operating a plan, as well as the intricate web of regulations, laws, and investment opportunities available.

 What 401(k) Plans Are Available to Small Businesses in O'Fallon, IL?

 Small businesses, depending on what type of company they are, can have anywhere from one to 1,500 employees.
 401(k) plans are available to all businesses, regardless of size:

 In any 401(k) plan, employees can put savings into the account through payroll deductions.
 Most 401(k)s have a wide range of investment options.
 Employers can employers can deposit an equal amount as their employees as an additional perk to employees.
 Most 401(k) plans must follow stringent nondiscrimination requirements, and are subject to yearly tests to ensure they remain compliant.
 The IRS sets contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case the limit is $30,000.